sushil2817/reactJS/README.md

 # Mastering The ReactJs fundamentals
-   Trying to Createing something cool and usedfull for new developers
+   Trying to Createing something cool and usefull for new developers